 Another metric that can help determine an organization's level of employee engagement is absenteeism.
 High absenteeism in the workplace can indicate a poor working environment, less-than-optimal leadership, a substandard work-life balance, and overall low employee engagement.

 4. Employee satisfaction

 Employee engagement and employee satisfaction are inextricably intertwined.
-Conducting periodic employee satisfaction surveys can help an organisation improve its level of employee engagement, provided the organisation pays attention to the feedback gleaned through these surveys.
+Conducting periodic employee satisfaction surveys can help an organization improve its level of employee engagement, provided the organization pays attention to the feedback gleaned through these surveys.
 Some sample questions to ask in an employee satisfaction survey could include:

 Do you feel valued and heard at work?

-Can you see a way to advance your career within the organisation?
+Can you see a way to advance your career within the organization?

 Do you have a good working relationship with your coworkers and your manager?

 Does your job make good use of your skills and talents?